jerrellb09/FinManApp-Frontend/README.md

 The build artifacts will be stored in the `dist/` directory.

 ## Integration with Backend
-This frontend is designed to work with the Spring Boot backend of TradingBot V2.
+This frontend is designed to work with the Spring Boot backend of FinManApp.
 Make sure the backend server is running on http://localhost:8080 or update the API URL in the environment configuration.

 ## Customizing the API URL
 - For development: Update `src/environments/environment.ts`